 Sinus Surgery & Chronic Sinusitis

-When medications fail, these procedures may help heal nasal congestion, facial pressure and recurrent infections associated with moderate to chronic sinusitis.
-View Transcript.
+These procedures may help heal nasal congestion, facial pressure and recurrent infections associated with moderate to chronic sinusitis.
+View balloon sinus surgery transcript.

 - Offers faster recovery time — you can return to your daily routine within an hour